Photo from Unsplash

 Morning

-His first coming was without external pomp or show of power, and yet in truth there were few who could abide its testing might.
-Herod and all Jerusalem with him, were stirred at the news of the wondrous birth.
-Those who supposed themselves to be waiting for Him, showed the fallacy of their professions, by rejecting Him when He came.
-His life on earth was a winnowing fan, which tried the great heap of religious profession, and few enough could abide the process.
+His first coming was without outward grandeur or display of power, yet it carried a testing force that few could withstand.
+Herod and all of Jerusalem were troubled by the news of His birth.
+Those who claimed to be waiting for Him showed the emptiness of their profession by rejecting Him when He arrived.
+His life on earth was like a winnowing fork, sifting through the outward show of religion, and few were able to endure it.

-But what will His second coming be?
-What sinner can endure to think of it?
-“He shall smite the earth with the rod of His mouth, and with the breath of His lips shall He slay the wicked!”
-When in His humiliation He did but say to the soldiers, “I am He!“—they fell backward!
-What will be the terror of His enemies—when He shall more fully reveal Himself in judgement?
-His death shook earth and darkened heaven—what shall be the dreadful splendor of that day in which as the living Savior, He shall summon the living and dead before Him?
-O that the terrors of the Lord would persuade men to forsake their sins and “kiss the Son—or He will be angry, and you will perish in your rebellion, for His anger may ignite at any moment!”
+But what will His second coming be like?
+What sinner can even bear to think of it?
+“He will strike the earth with the rod of His mouth; with the breath of His lips, He will slay the wicked.”
+When He humbled Himself and simply said to the soldiers, “I am He,” they fell backward to the ground.
+What terror will His enemies feel when He fully reveals Himself in judgment?
+His death shook the earth and darkened the skies—what will be the overwhelming glory of that day when the living Savior calls both the living and the dead to stand before Him?
+Oh, that the fear of the Lord would lead people to turn from their sins and “kiss the Son, lest He be angry, and you perish in the way, for His wrath may quickly ignite!”

-Though a lamb, He is yet the lion of the tribe of Judah, rending the prey in pieces!
-Though He does not break the bruised reed—yet will He crush His enemies with a rod of iron, and dash them in pieces like a potter’s vessel.
-None of His foes shall bear up before the tempest of His wrath, or hide themselves from the sweeping hail of His indignation!
+Though He is the Lamb, He is also the Lion of Judah, who tears His prey to pieces.
+Though He does not break the bruised reed, He will crush His enemies with a rod of iron and shatter them like pottery.
+None of His foes will stand before the storm of His wrath, or escape the hail of His righteous fury.

 Evening

-Every firstborn creature must be the Lord’s but since the donkey was unclean, it could not be presented in sacrifice to Him.
+Every firstborn creature belonged to the Lord, but since the donkey was considered unclean, it could not be offered to Him as a sacrifice.
 What then?
-Should it be allowed to go free from the universal law?
-By no means.
-God admits of no exceptions.
-The donkey is His due but He will not accept it; He will not abate the claim but yet He cannot be pleased with the victim.
-No way of escape remained, but redemption—the donkey must be saved by the substitution of a lamb in its place; or if not redeemed, it must die!
+Should it be exempt from the universal law?
+No, God makes no exceptions.
+The donkey was His due, but He would not accept it.
+His claim was absolute, but still, He could not be satisfied with the offering.
+The only escape was through redemption—the donkey had to be redeemed by the sacrifice of a lamb, or it must die!

 My soul, here is a lesson for you.
-That unclean donkey is yourself!
-You are justly the property of the Lord who made you and preserves you but you are so sinful that God will not, cannot, accept you!
-It has come to this—the Lamb of God must stand in your stead—or you must die eternally!
-Let all the world know of your gratitude to that spotless Lamb who has died for you, and so redeemed you from the fatal curse of the law!
+You are that unclean donkey!
+You belong to the Lord, for He made you and sustains you, yet you are so sinful that God cannot accept you as you are.
+It comes down to this: the Lamb of God must take your place, or you must die eternally!
+Let all the world know how grateful you are to the spotless Lamb who died for you, redeeming you from the curse of the law!

-The breaking of the neck of the donkey was but a momentary penalty but who shall measure the wrath to come; to which no limit can be imagined!
-Inestimably dear is the glorious Lamb—who has redeemed me from such a doom!
+The breaking of the donkey’s neck was a quick, momentary punishment.
+But who can comprehend the wrath to come, a punishment with no end?
+Oh, how dear and precious is the Lamb who redeemed me from such a fate!

 Morning and Evening - October 15